Maria Kirilenko: 2007

 In January 2007, she advanced to the third round of the Australian Open, before being defeated by third seed Svetlana Kuznetsova.
-She then competed in the Toray Pan Pacific Open in Tokyo, where she advanced to the second round, upsetting world No. 15 Shahar Pe'er of Israel, before being defeated by Ai Sugiyama.
+She then competed in the Pan Pacific Open in Tokyo, where she advanced to the second round, upsetting world No. 15 Shahar Pe'er of Israel, before being defeated by Ai Sugiyama.
 She then competed in the Dubai Tennis Championships, where she reached the second round, before losing in a close match to Daniela Hantuchová.

-At the Acura Classic in San Diego, California, Kirilenko upset second seeded Jelena Janković to advance to the quarterfinals, before losing to fellow Russian Elena Dementieva.
-At the East West Bank Classic in Los Angeles, she upset sixth seed Marion Bartoli in straight sets before losing to eventual champion Ana Ivanovic in the quarterfinals.
+At the San Diego Open in California, Kirilenko upset second seeded Jelena Janković to advance to the quarterfinals, before losing to fellow Russian Elena Dementieva.
+At the Stanford Classic in Los Angeles, she upset sixth seed Marion Bartoli in straight sets before losing to eventual champion Ana Ivanovic in the quarterfinals.

 Unseeded at the US Open, she defeated Martina Müller and 22nd seed Katarina Srebotnik.
 She then lost to unseeded Julia Vakulenko.
 After the US Open, she appeared in the Sunfeast Open.
 There, Kirilenko won her second WTA Tour singles title, defeating unseeded Mariya Koryttseva in straight sets.
 The next week at a tournament in Seoul, Kirilenko, as the fourth seed also reached the finals, but lost to top seed Venus Williams.

 2008

 At the Australian Open, Kirilenko reached the fourth round of a Grand Slam tournament for the first time in her career, beating sixth seed Anna Chakvetadze.
 Her next opponent was Daniela Hantuchová, to whom she lost, 6–1, 4–6, 4–6, after leading 6–1, 3–1.

 Kirilenko then reached the second round of a Tier-I event in Doha, beating Ekaterina Makarova, before losing to Anabel Medina Garrigues in three sets.
 Kirilenko then lost four matches in a row at Dubai, Bangalore, Indian Wells, and Miami.
 However, as the second seed, she reached the final of a Tier-IV event at Estoril, where she defeated Iveta Benešová in straight sets.
 She also won the doubles title there, partnering with Flavia Pennetta.
-Kirilenko also won in Barcelona, defeating Martinez-Sanchez for her fourth career WTA title and the second of the year.
+Kirilenko also won in Barcelona, defeating Martinez-Sanchez for her fourth career title and the second of the year.

 Kirilenko played at the Tier-III tournament in Cincinnati in August, where she was third seed.
 She reached the semifinals, where she lost to eventual champion Nadia Petrova.
 She partnered with Petrova as the second-seed doubles team and beat the top-seed pair of Hsieh Su-wei and Yaroslava Shvedova in the finals.